What makes Palm Beach a unique affordable luxury travel destination?

 I've visited Palm Beach every April for the last five years, each trip a few days long.
 These repeated trips have allowed me to dig deep into what is so special about this place.
 Palm beach has a certain sense of style, friendly and interesting people, a non-touristy flavor, is easy to navigate, is full of lush tropical landscaping, and, in my opinion, is one of the safest places in America.

 Palm Beach is easy to get to with numerous major airlines flying into West Palm Beach International Airport.
 I usually fly Southwest, which has some of the best super saver airline fares starting at around $200 round trip from New Orleans (I typically arrive on a Thursday and leave the following Monday).
-With its famed Leopard Lounge, courtyard dining, luxurious interiors and its quiet, secluded pool area, the chic Chesterfield Hotel is where I love to stay.
+With its famed Leopard Lounge, courtyard dining, luxurious interiors and its quiet, secluded pool area, the chic Chesterfield Hotel (which you can book here) is where I love to stay.
 It's within easy walking distance to Worth Avenue as well as the many one-of-a-kind boutiques and galleries, the beach and all of the fabulous dining choices Palm Beach has to offer.
 Rates in the off-season start at $185 per night.

 My four-day itinerary usually shapes up like this.